• Menu

 Historic building in Gunnison.
 Photo: Jeffrey Beall

 Visiting the local art galleries is one of the best ways to get a sense of the culture of Colorado’s mountain towns, and Gunnison is no exception.
-There are a number of galleries in downtown Gunnison, but one of the best options is Gunnison Gallery.
-Dedicated to showing off the art of local Colorado artists, Gunnison Gallery exhibits the art of various mediums including furniture, sculpture, jewelry, pottery, paintings, and photography.
+There are some galleries in downtown Gunnison, but one of the best options is Gunnison Gallery.
+Dedicated to showing off the art of local Colorado artists, Gunnison Gallery exhibits the art of various mediums, including furniture, sculpture, jewelry, pottery, paintings, and photography.

 High Alpine Brewing, CO